 Why is providing your team the right resources necessary?
 Because the lack of it is counterproductive to your team's productivity and creativity.

-You might have a fantastic team that's passionate about the work they do but does not have all the time and tools they need to achieve the goals.
+You might have a fantastic group of employees that's passionate about the work they do but does not have all the time and tools they need to achieve the goals.
 They will be uninterested and unenthusiastic.

 Make sure to provide your team with the crucial resources to elevate their creativity and innovation.
 Set a clear objective for you and your team and allocate resources accordingly.

 Be realistic!
-It's beneficial to you and your team to have enough time to complete tasks.
+It's beneficial to you and your work force to have enough time to complete tasks.

 Know when to step up or take a step back

-A leader is vital in a team.
-They play a crucial role that ensures an organization is moving in the right direction.
+A leader is vital in an organization.
+They play a crucial role that ensures a company is moving in the right direction.

 As the leader of your pack, your leadership style should be well-defined.
 You should know your role and when you need to take the wheel and drive or take the back seat and let your team members handle a project.

 Keep information flowing from top to bottom and vice versa.
-When your team knows that the leader is open, transparent, and approachable, it creates a sense of ease, and building trust is so much easier.
+When your workers know that the leader is open, transparent, and approachable, it creates a sense of ease, and building trust is so much easier.

 When trust is present in a business, it motivates the staff to perform better, knowing that each task is a building block to accomplishing the company's goals.